AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/manage-work-and-team-requests-home.md

 feature: Get Started with Workfront, Work Management
 exl-id: 79826743-eeb9-4849-b46f-cc3f086e3194
 ---
-# Manage work and team requests in the [!UICONTROL Home] area
+# Manage work items and team requests in the [!UICONTROL Home] area

-When work tasks and issues are assigned to you, they are listed on the [!UICONTROL Work List] in the [!UICONTROL Home] area.
-You can view, reassign, reply to, work on, or remove a request.
-Work requests in the [!UICONTROL Home] area are not limited to issues associated with request queues.
+When work tasks and issues are assigned to you, they are listed in the My Work widget, My Tasks widget, and My Issues widget.
+You can view, work on, or remove work items and requests.

++++ Expand to view access requirements for the functionality in this article.

 ## Access requirements